-Egypt is a developing country and the average wages are quite low as compared to the likes of if teach English in The United Arab Emirates.
+Egypt is a developing country, and the average wages are quite low compared to the likes of if teach English in The United Arab Emirates.
 Your salary as a teacher may seem low to you, but remember that you are probably being paid much more than a local Egyptian teacher.

 With the low cost of living in Egypt, you can live very comfortably.
 Unless you are working for an international school, there is not much saving potential.
 However, you will probably save enough to fund your travels within the country.

 The first thing you are likely to do after getting a job is to move out of your hotel room and look for accommodation.
-Very few schools in Egypt pay housing costs and therefore this is a major monthly outgo.
+Very few schools in Egypt pay housing costs, and therefore this is a major monthly outgo.

 You can also compare the cost of living by the price of eating out.
 A meal in an inexpensive restaurant will be just $3, while a meal for two in a mid-range restaurant will set you back by $18.
 If you want to celebrate your arrival in Egypt by sharing a bottle of decent wine with your friends and colleagues, you will have to spend around $10.

-Other relevant day-to-day living costs include a $24 monthly subscription for a fitness club, $5 for a movie ticket and $43 for a pair of jeans.
+Other relevant day-to-day living costs include a $24 monthly subscription for a fitness club, $5 for a movie ticket, and $43 for a pair of jeans.

-Get on a local bus and keep travelling until you are well outside the city.
+Get on a local bus and keep traveling until you are well outside the city.
 Disembark when you come to any typical Egyptian village located close to the river Nile.
 Wander around the fields lush with crops and speak to the farmers.
 Enjoy the leisurely pace of life and muse about how the mighty Nile has managed to make a desert land come alive.

 The monastery of Saint Anthony and the monastery of Saint Paul located in Egypt’s Eastern Desert will tell you the story about the Coptics, the oldest Christian community in the world.
 It is believed that Christians first came to Egypt in the first century AD.
 Soon Christianity took root in Egypt replacing the ancient beliefs.
 Today, Coptics are a minority in the country.